KelptheWriter/ubiquitous-waddle-platformer/README.md

  - Collisions loaded from tiled
  - Camera follows the player
  - Godmode and debug
+ - You can jump on the enemy to kill it

 ## Controls

  - WASD for moving, W is for ascending (in godmode) or jumping, S for speeding up the fall.
 A and D move the player left and right respectively.
+ - Q or E to make a dash.
+Careful this hability has cooldown
  - F1 and F3 teleport to the beggining
  - F5 saves the game state
  - F6 loads the game state